hernantz/blog/content/its-the-competition-stupid.md

 accident and some won the lottery.
 Some are blind and some are paralytic.
 Some are tall and some are short.
 Some are handsome and some are ugly.
 Some were loved by their parents and some were not wanted.
-Some are old and some are young.Some could travel and meet other cultures and some never left their home town.
+Some are old and some are young.
+Some could travel and meet other cultures and some never left their home town.
 Some read the news and some don't even have internet.

 And even if opportunities are provided, not everyone might be wise to take